lVlyke/lithium-angular/docs/aot-guide.md

     @OnInit({ skipMethodCheck: true })
     private readonly onInit$: Observable<void>;

-    // Dummy property must be declared for each StateEmitter in the component if not extending `AotAware`. public readonly disabled: boolean;
+    // Dummy property must be declared for each StateEmitter in the component if not extending `LiComponent`. public readonly disabled: boolean;

-    // This stub declaration must be provided in the component to allow onInit$ to fire in AoT mode if not extending `AotAware`.
+    // This stub declaration must be provided in the component to allow onInit$ to fire in AoT mode if not extending `LiComponent`.
     // NOTE: Any stub method declarations will be overidden.
 Any code inside this declaration will not be executed. public ngOnInit() {}